Alee14/DLAP/README.md

 }
 ```

-Add your own audio files using the mp3 file extension to `./music`
+Add your own audio files using the mp3 file extension to `./music`.

+Launch the bot using `node bot.js` in terminal.

 # Help Command
 ```
 Public Only
 -----------
-help - Displays commands
+help - Displays commands.
 ping - Pong!
-git - Links to the source repo about - About the bot
+git - Links to the source repo. about - About the bot.

 Bot Owner Only
 --------------
-join - Joins voice chat
+join - Joins voice chat.
-skip - Skips the audio track
+skip - Skips the audio track.
-leave - Leaves voice chat
+leave - Leaves voice chat.
-stop - Stops bot
+stop - Stops bot.
 ```